dehvCurtis/cka-prep/troubleshooting.md

 Doc: https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/

-Questions:
-- Check the `kube-dns` service running in the `kube-system` namespace and check the endpoints behind the service.
+Check the `kube-dns` service running in the `kube-system` namespace and check the endpoints behind the service.
 Check the pods that serve the endpoints.
 ```bash
 kubectl -n kube-system describe svc kube-dns
 Name:              kube-dns